 |Playlist||schedule page slides as PDF|

-Our encoding of letrec works for functions, but it’s not as general as letrec in plai-typed.
+Our encoding of letrec works for functions, but it’s not as general as letrec in Plait.

-A closer look at letrec and how it might be implemented in terms of plai-typed’s letrec.
+A closer look at letrec and how it might be implemented in terms of Plait’s letrec.

-Another way to implement letrec in terms of let is to use set!.
-We can use that idea even if we don’t provide set! in our language.
+Another way to implement letrec in terms of let is to use set! or set-box!.
+We can use that idea even if we don’t otherwise provide imperative constructs in Curly.
 See letrec.rkt.

 Fixing the use of a dummy initial value by distingusihing bindings that are uninitialized from those that are initialized.
 See letrec-ubi.rkt.

 Beyond letrec: Plait support some forms of cyclic data other than functions through a shared form.